 1. Dementia is Not Inevitable

-It’s common to find people who believe that a decline in cognitive abilities is just part of getting older.
+It’s common to find people who believe that dementia is just part of getting older.
 This is not true.
 While forgetfulness tends to increase with age, dementia is different.
 It affects mood and reasoning as well.
 Dementia itself is not a disease.
 It is a general word that describes many different types of diseases, such as Alzheimer’s disease, vascular dementia and dementia with Lewy bodies.

 Dementia is most commonly associated with its affect on short-term memory loss.
 This is only where the condition begins to show itself.
 Those with any form of the condition can also struggle to communicate their feelings.
 It can alter someone’s behavior.
 It can cause drastic mood swings.
 Each individual will experience the disease differently.

 3. You Might Have Control Over Some Risk Factors

 Research has yet to reveal the exact reason some develop dementia while others don’t, but it is well-known that increased age and a family history of the condition are two major risk factors.
 While you can’t control your age or your medical history, you can control your exercise routine and your diet, two factors that may also play a role.
 Exercise increases the flow of blood and oxygen to the brain and a diet designed to keep your heart healthy will also maximize brain health.